 About me

 My writing is in no way a criticism of colleagues working in social care.
 Nor is it based solely on my first-hand experience.
 It’s a personal reflection on the system as a whole, which we’ve all had a hand in creating and maintaining.
-I’ve played my part in perpetuating the bureaucracy and red tape by writing step-by-step procedures to describe processes designed to move people through the system, and explaining rather than challenging the complexity.
-But by analysing and unpicking the current language of social care, and exploring the vocabulary of the future social care world, I’m aiming to play a small part in a very big change for the better.
+I’ve played my part in perpetuating the bureaucracy and red tape by writing step-by-step procedures describing processes designed to move people through the system, and explaining rather than challenging the complexity.
+But by analysing and unpicking the current language of social care, and exploring the vocabulary of a brighter, more human social care future, I’m aiming to play a small part in a very big change for the better.

 Bryony Shannon